heremaps/here-artifact-maven-wagon/README.md

 ##  Introduction
 The HERE platform Maven Wagon plugin provides Java and Scala developers with access to HERE platform artifacts via Maven.
 It uses your HERE platform credentials to generate tokens so it can pull your Maven project dependencies from the HERE platform.

 This way Marketplace and Workspace users may [fetch platform schemas](https://developer.here.com/olp/documentation/archetypes/dev_guide/topics/archetypes-schema.html).
-In addition, Marketplace users may [fetch the Java / Scala Data Client Library](https://developer.here.com/olp/documentation/marketplace-consumer/user-guide/topics/data.html) giving them access to data in the HERE Data API.
+In addition, Marketplace users may [fetch the Java / Scala Data Client Library](https://developer.here.com/olp/documentation/marketplace-consumer/user-guide/topics/get_catalog_data.html) giving them access to data in the HERE Data API.

 Go to [the HERE Developer portal](https://developer.here.com/products/open-location-platform) to learn more about the HERE platform.

 To learn more about Maven Wagon visit [this page](https://maven.apache.org/wagon/).

+##  Prerequisites
+To access libraries and schemas from the HERE platform, you need a HERE Workspace and/or a HERE Marketplace account.
+If you don’t have an account yet, go to [Pricing and Plans](https://developer.here.com/pricing/open-location-platform) to apply for a free trial.

+Once you have enabled your account you need to create the credentials and prepare your environment.
+Workspace users can find corresponding guidance [in the documentation for Java and Scala developers]( https://developer.here.com/olp/documentation/sdk-developer-guide/dev_guide/topics/how-to-use-sdk.html).
+Marketplace users can find instructions [in the Marketplace Consumer user guide](https://developer.here.com/olp/documentation/marketplace-consumer/user-guide/topics/get_catalog_data.html#register-app).

 ## How to use it?
 This Maven Wagon plugin is published on Maven Central so you can conveniently use it from your Maven POM.